Year at Utah: 1st

 While she narrowly missed making the team, she broke the Canadian indoor pole vault record by clearing 14 feet, 6 inches (4.42 meters) and earned a spot to compete for Canada at the Commonwealth Games in India, where she won a bronze medal.
 In 2011 she won the pole vault at the Canadian National Track and Field Championships and set the British Columbia Provincial record, jumping 4.45 meters.

-Dockendorf returned to the SPU gymnastics staff in 2013 and finished with three national champions on floor and two on vault to her credit at the USA Gymnastics Championships (the USAG Championships are for Division II and Ivy League schools).
+Dockendorf returned to the SPU gymnastics staff in 2013 and would conclude her career there with three USA Gymnastics national champions on floor and two vault (the USAG Championships are for Division II and Ivy League schools).
 She also coached 21 USAG All-Americans (11 on vault and 10 on floor).
 The Falcons placed third at the USAG National Championships from 2014-16 and three individuals advanced to the Division I NCAA Championships, including one on vault and two on floor.

 An All-America gymnast and pole vaulter for Washington, Dockendorf was the 2003 Pac-12 uneven bar champion, scoring a 10.0.
 It was one of a school-record six 10.0 scores for Dockendorf, who also had five perfect scores on floor.
 She won 48 event titles during her UW gymnastics career from 2002-05, including a school-record 24 titles on floor.